 Music On Demand

 With massive musical libraries readily available from places like iTunes, Pandora, Rhapsody, Spotify, and countless others, we can now find music, in many cases for no cost, in a range of styles in only seconds.
 Caregivers can determine what kinds of music an older adult enjoyed throughout his or her lifetime.
 It may be related to a certain period of time, such as Big Band music, or it might be unique to the senior’s religious affiliations, such as gospel or hymns, for example.
 Or perhaps it’s related to the person’s cultural history – such as those who prefer reggae or salsa.
 The older adult might also have enjoyed timeless favorites such as jazz, blues, classical, country, and so forth.
 No matter the musical preference, access to music can have incredible benefits.

 Have you ever listened to a song on the radio and have it take you back to a distinct time in your life?
 Studies have uncovered that music is strongly linked to personal memories.
 The human brain is actually hard-wired to link music with long-term memories.
 This is the case even for individuals with moderate to severe dementia.

-Music & Memory is a non-profit business that brings personalized music into the lives of older adults through digital music technology, vastly enhancing quality of life.
+Music & Memory is a non-profit business that brings personalized music into the lives of older adults through digital music technology, vastly enhancing the quality of life.
 The employees at Music & Memory train caregivers for seniors and family members on how to develop and use individualized playlists with digital devices and on using music to treat dementia.
 They do this in order to empower those who have dementia and other challenges to connect once again with the world through memories from music.

 Music Can Ease Dementia Anxiety